gwax/www-gwax/posts/2004/12/running-at-6spm.rst

 only 4 count.

-Back in the day, some friends and I got together at Quuxfield (Riad, Amrys and Rodin's appartment at the time) and amongst other things undertook the challenge.
+Back in the day, some friends and I got together at Quuxfield (Riad, Amrys and Rodin's apartment at the time) and amongst other things undertook the challenge.
 Back then, Riad managed to get 6 down in a minute, I was able to get 5 and I think that hippo managed 4.